Blogging vs social media: what if marketing didn’t fry your nervous system?

 And here’s the thing: search tools reward quality.

-So when you create content that’s rich and relevant, that genuinely supports the people you’re here to help – that’s the kind of content that builds momentum over time.
+So when you create content that’s rich and relevant, that genuinely supports the people you’re here to help – that’s the kind of content that grows your discoverability over time.

 All this means you don’t have to race to keep up with a daily feed like you do on socials.
 Instead you can take time and energy to create something of real substance.
 And maybe even enjoy content creation again!